LoriAzniveBerberian/PARcast/README.md

 [**PARcast Discussions**](https://github.com/LoriAzniveBerberian/PARcast/discussions/1#discussion-9950905)

 ## For Students and Newcomers
-PARcast was developed as a learning project as well as an instrument.
+PARcast was developed as a learning project and DIY-oceanography system.
 The resources below were most useful during the build:

 The [`literature/`](literature/) folder contains relevant published work on sensor electronics, instrumentation design, embedded systems radiometry, calibration and validation, and ocean optics.